 To that end, we used a highly multiplexed proximity extension ELISA platform, Olink, to analyze thousands of proteins from microliters of biofluid with high specificity7.
 To assess EVs coming from the brain, we fractionated cerebrospinal fluid (CSF) using SEC to separate proteins that localize to the EV fractions (7-10) and soluble protein fractions (>13) from four healthy individuals without neurologic or psychiatric disease (see online methods).
 We analyzed 20% of each fraction using our previously validated Simoa assay for CD81 to demonstrate that EVs predominantly eluted in fractions 9 and 10 (Figure 1a)4-6.
 The remaining 80% of each fraction was analyzed using the Olink HT platform, which quantifies 5416 unique proteins (SI table 1).
-To further define the EV peak, we analyzed the fractionation pattern of CD63 using data from the Olink assay.
-We demonstrated that the majority of signal comes from fractions 9 and 10 (Figure 1b).
+To further define the EV peak, we analyzed the fractionation pattern of CD63 using data from the Olink assay and demonstrated that the majority of signal comes from fractions 9 and 10 (Figure 1b).

 To identify targets that could be effective for EV immunocapture or for the analysis of EV cargo, we selected all proteins whose median value across four CSF samples was greater in fractions 9 and 10 compared to fractions 7, 11, 12, and 13 (SI tables 2 and 3).
 As many proteins can be found as both EV-bound and soluble isoforms, we did not choose proteins based on being greater in the early (7-10) compared to late fractions (>13), but rather selected proteins where a definable EV peak could be seen.
 Next, we utilized the DeepTMHMM deep learning model to predict the localization of each protein analyzed by the Olink platform and identified 953 predicted transmembrane, 3522 predicted cytosolic, and 941 predicted extracellular proteins 8.
 We demonstrate that 80% of predicted internal markers, 10% of transmembrane targets, and 9% of external targets have an EV peak (Figure 1c).
 The fact that only 10% of predicted transmembrane proteins had a definable EV peak is likely due to overwhelming signal from cleaved or secreted isoforms of these proteins.
 This data adds credence to the necessity of running SEC or DGC on putative immunocapture targets before proceeding to immunocapture.

 Our primary interest from this dataset was in analyzing proteins predicted to be transmembrane or internal, as they can be used to isolate or define an EV’s cell of origin.
-To that end, we overlayed the Olink data with the BrainRNASeq atlas and selected proteins that were enriched in a specific brain cell type- as defined by having a Tau specificity score >0.759,10, calculated using the mean astrocyte, oligodendrocyte, microglia, neuron, and endothelial cell expression.
+To that end, we overlaid the Olink data with the BrainRNA-Seq atlas and selected proteins that were enriched in a specific brain cell type-- as defined by having a Tau specificity score >0.759,10, calculated using the mean astrocyte, oligodendrocyte, microglia, neuron, and endothelial cell expression.
 Thus, we identified transmembrane proteins that can potentially be used in CSF to isolate cell-type specific EVs using antibodies as well as cytosolic proteins that can be used to confirm cell-type specificity following immunocapture (Figure 2).
-Finally, we identified a set of proteins that had no cell type enrichment as defined by a Tau score <0.25 (Supplemental tables 4 and 5).
+Finally, we identified a set of internal and transmembrane proteins that are not specific to a given cell type as defined by a Tau score <0.25 (Supplemental tables 4 and 5, respectively).
 These latter proteins can be useful for the normalization of total EV quantity.